Lukiano99/auth-service/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Things that matter to me and are important for this project

+You have a structured approach to organizing code based on whether it's used in client-side or server-side components.
+You prefer to keep client-side logic, such as fetching and displaying data, encapsulated within custom hooks in the Hooks folder.
+For server-side logic, you use asynchronous functions, which are stored in the lib folder, ensuring a clear separation of concerns and enhancing code maintainability.
+This demonstrates your attention to detail and efficient use of hooks and async functions in Next.js development.